Luke Perry’s Daughter Will Honor Her Late Father In The Sweetest Way

 Luke Perry’s daughter, Sophie, has a goal in mind to make sure that the late actor’s memory lives on.
 As People Magazine reported, Sophie has decided to open up a preschool in Malawi, Africa, and the school will be named after her father who died nearly two months ago following complications from a massive stroke at the age of 52.

 Sophie took to Instagram to share the exciting news, thanking everyone who donated to her latest project and for all the help she received in putting her plan into action.
-Sharing a group shot of her team, and a few youngsters, she revealed that she “fought” to get the school named after her father, but with the help of her partner, Ruben, she was able to see the idea through.
+Sharing a group shot of her team and a few youngsters, she revealed that she “fought” to get the school named after her father, and with the help of her partner, Ruben, she was able to see the idea through.

 Sophie’s preschool, which she called the “first” — leading folks to believe that there will be more than one — will open its doors on Wednesday.

 As People further shared, Sophie was in Africa when her father suffered a massive stroke that ultimately took his life.
-She hurried home to be by his side and to support her family, and was with the 90210 alum when he passed away.
+She hurried home to be by his side and to support her family.
+She was with the 90210 alum when he passed away.

-Following Luke’s passing, Sophie penned a heartfelt note to fans on Instagram, thanking them for their support during the difficult time.
-The 18-year old shared that she was unsure of what to do or say, especially in the “public eye,” and she added that she was grateful for all the love she had received.
+Following Luke’s passing, Sophie penned a heartfelt note to fans on Instagram, thanking them for their support during a difficult time.
+The 18-year-old shared that she was unsure of what to do or say, especially in the “public eye,” and she added that she was grateful for all the love she had received.

 View this post on Instagram